livingdocsIO/github-create-downstream-release-branch/README.md

 #### Workflow
 - Create a release branch based on latest tag
+- Create a feature branch based on release branch
 - extend package.json.release.branches with information for semantic releases
+- Create PR from the feature branch to the release branch

 # Example